pauloacosta/galileo/README.md

 # galileo
-Galileo Desktop and Server Search
+Galileo Desktop and Server Search - A freeware version of Copernic.